jmalicki/io-uring-sync/docs/RSYNC_COMPARISON.md

-# rsync vs io-uring-sync: Feature Comparison
+# rsync vs arsync: Feature Comparison

 ## Introduction: Modern Linux Development Practices

-`io-uring-sync` represents **30+ years of lessons learned** in [Linux](https://www.kernel.org/) systems programming, applying modern best practices to deliver the best possible file copying experience.
+`arsync` represents **30+ years of lessons learned** in [Linux](https://www.kernel.org/) systems programming, applying modern best practices to deliver the best possible file copying experience.

-While [rsync](https://rsync.samba.org/) was groundbreaking in 1996, it was built with the constraints and knowledge of that era. `io-uring-sync` leverages decades of advances in:
+While [rsync](https://rsync.samba.org/) was groundbreaking in 1996, it was built with the constraints and knowledge of that era. `arsync` leverages decades of advances in:

 ### 🚀 The Six Key Innovations